-Our physiotherapists are members of the Register of Animal Musculoskeletal Practitioners (RAMP) and the National Association of Veterinary Physiotherapists (NAVP).
-As well as hand-on techniques their patients can benefit from a range of excellent adjunctive techniques including K-laser therapy (class 4), Omega laser therapy (class 3B), pulsed electromagnetic field therapy (PEMF), therapeutic ultrasound, transcutaneous electrical nerve stimulation machines (TENS) and neuromuscular electrical nerve stimulation (NMES)
+As well as hands-on techniques such as massage, range of motion, myofascial release, and joint mobilisation, patients can benefit from electrotherapies including K-laser therapy (class 4), Omega laser therapy (class 3B), pulsed electromagnetic field therapy (PEMF), therapeutic ultrasound, transcutaneous electrical nerve stimulation machines (TENS) and neuromuscular electrical nerve stimulation (NMES).
+Our team are also able to offer advice on environment, exercise management and mental wellbeing during rehabilitation, and recommend other therapies as appropriate, such as hydrotherapy.

 We accept both pre- and post-surgical and conservatively managed cases.
-Examples of physiotherapy cases that we can support include:
+Examples of cases that we can support with physiotherapy include:

 - Arthritis – osteoarthritis and immune-mediated polyarthritis